BytecodeAgency/Coding-Standards/README.md

 * Always use linters when you are writing code, and let the linter check your code before committing on Git
 * When starting on a project, always pick the best tool for the job, we are not thinking inside of the box, but always discuss this with your superior
 * Always write your code with the latest techniques, and let tools like Babel or PostCSS take care or backwards compatibility
+* For the default folder structures, please see the end of this document
 * All communication on Jira and all documentation (and everything else in Git repos) should be in English
 * For security reasons, try to avoid using FTP, rather use SFTP, or connect through SSH and pull from the Git repo (with a deploy key)
 * When using SSH, if possible, use an SSH-key, and not just a password, this is to improve security